Second-order mass estimates for static vacuum metrics with small Bartnik data: Motivation and statement of the results

 \subsection{Acknowledgments}

 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 947923).
-I thank my postdoctoral mentor Alessandro Carlotto for his encouragement and support.
+I thank Alessandro Carlotto for making this funding possible and for his general encouragement and support.
 I am also grateful to Po-Ning Chen, Nicos Kapouleas, Christos Mantoulidis, and Pengzi Miao for illuminating and motivating discussions that helped me to complete this calculation.
+Finally, I thank the referees for their valuable feedback, which has improved this article.